Joseph Kony - child kidnapper, warlord, 'prophet'

 "You must also take oil and draw a cross on your chest, your forehead, and each shoulder, and you must make a cross in oil on your gun.
 They say that the oil is the power of the Holy Spirit."

-He uses biblical references to explain why it is necessary to kill his own people, since they have, in his view, failed to support his cause.
+He has used biblical references to explain why it was necessary to kill his own people, since they had, in his view, failed to support his cause.

 In his first interview in 2006, filmed at his jungle base at the time in DR Congo, he insisted he was not the monster he was portrayed to be.